vivekmunde/duxact/README.md

 ### Using custom equality function

-`connect`, `connectState` & `useSelector` accepts a comparision function.
+`connect`, `connectState` & `useSelector` accepts a comparison function.
 This function receives oldState and newState.
 The function is expected to return boolean result, `false` indiates that the state has been changed.
 So returning `false` will trigger the rerendering.

 ```
 import { connect, connectState } from 'duxact';